The False Mirror: Provenance

 Magritte painted a second version of The False Mirror in 1935.
 The oil on canvas work, sized 19 × 27 cm, is in a private collection.

 A gouache on paper version of The False Mirror, executed by Magritte in 1952, sold at auction in 2010 for GBP 373,250.

 In popular culture

 The painting is said to be one of the inspirations for the 1952 CBS television "eye" logo designed by William Golden.

-Vaporwave and New Age producer Eco Virtual used this painting as the album cover on her second album, ATMOSPHERES 第2.
+Vaporwave and New Age producer Eco Virtual used this painting as the album cover on their second album, ATMOSPHERES 第2.